magomimmo/modern-cljs/doc/tutorial-20.md

 [clojurescript.test][11] testing lib.
 We are going to postpone this topic in a next tutorial for a couple of reasons:

-* we want anticipate few `project.clj` settings which affect the `jar` packaging to be prepared for any CLJ/CLJS mixed project deployment;
+* firstly, we want anticipate few `project.clj` settings which affect the packaging of `Enfocus` in a `jar` artifact;
-* to be able to even think about needed unit tests for a lib, we should first learn at least its basic use cases.
+* secondly, the only way to be able to define few unit tests for the `Enfocus` lib we should at least know its basic use cases.

 ### Enfocus Packaging